 Home for Poseidon

 Work has been carried out to accommodate the Royal Air Force's new fleet of P-8A Poseidon Maritime Patrol aircraft.

 P-8As will be equipped with sensors and weapons systems designed for anti-submarine warfare, and will also carry out surveillance and search and rescue missions, according to the RAF.

-A £100 million "state-of-the-art" facility for the P-8As at RAF Lossiemouth was handed over to the Ministry of Defence (MOD) in July.
+A £100m "state-of-the-art" facility for the P-8As at RAF Lossiemouth was handed over to the Ministry of Defence (MOD) in July.

 It took two years to build and can hold up to three of the Royal Air Force's eventual nine P-8A Poseidon aircraft.

-It is more than 33,000 square metres in size and has training and mission support facilities, including advanced simulators, as well as accommodation for two squadrons.
+It is more than 33,000 sq metres in size and has training and mission support facilities, including advanced simulators, as well as accommodation for two squadrons.

-By the end of 2021, the RAF is expected to have nine P-8As which will cost £3 billion in total.
+By the end of 2021, the RAF is expected to have nine P-8As which will cost £3bn in total.